-Filed inspections associated with Construction Stomrmwater Runoff protection on all seven (6) projects have been conducted by a Professional (Registered) Engineer with Amiri Engineering Corporation.
+Field inspections associated with Construction Storm Water Runoff protection on both projects have been conducted by a Professional (Registered) Engineer with Amiri Engineering Corporation.
 The inspections have included QCI/QCP inspections per ADEM Registration.
+Photo of Morton Hall Addition Site Storm Water Run-Off Sediment Control device is presented in this page.